Alohomora! Harry Potter game hits your phone next year with Jam City

 Netflix reminds everyone it’s creeping on them

-Niantic’s much-anticipated Harry Potter follow up to Pokemon Go is coming next year, but Harry Potter fans who want their first taste of Hogwarts on mobile don’t have to wait, because Harry Potter is coming to the Los Angeles-based mobile gaming studio, Jam City.
+Niantic’s much-anticipated Harry Potter follow-up to Pokémon GO is coming next year, but Harry Potter fans who want their first taste of Hogwarts on mobile don’t have to wait, because Harry Potter is coming to the Los Angeles-based mobile gaming studio, Jam City.

 Through a partnership with Warner Bros.
-Interactive Entertainment, Jam City has gotten a license to develop a new mobile game, Harry Potter: Hogwarts Mystery that lets players create their own character and enroll in Hogwarts.
+Interactive Entertainment, Jam City has gotten a license to develop a new mobile game, Harry Potter: Hogwarts Mystery, that lets players create their own character and enroll in Hogwarts.

 The new game will not only let players enroll in Hogwarts, but they’ll get to train their characters in all of the magical classes and extracurricular activities the school has to offer.
-Want to become an auror?
+Want to become an Auror?
 Take Defence Against the Dark Arts.
 Worried about dueling skills?
 There’s a Dueling Club feature that will let gamers test their mettle against each other.
 And for fans of Slytherin’s favorite professor, potions classes are also on the curriculum.

 Jam City said that most of the iconic professors from the Harry Potter stories reprise their roles in the game — including Professor Dumbledore.